Piletilevi/printsrv3/README.md

 ```
 - execute `C:\plevi\printsrv\install.bat`

 There is an issue with IronPython installation.
 It doesnot register to windows path variable, so we included registration command into install.bat (that You just executed).
-Everything should be ok now, but some windows systems it keeps forgetting.
+Everything should be ok now, but on some windows systems it keeps forgetting the new path.
 To verify, that IronPython is correctly set up, open cmd and run `PATH` command.
 It will return all the registered system paths - look, if **IronPython 2.7** is also there.
 If it is not, then You have to open System Environment Variables from Control Panel and append to the end of PATH variable value `;%PROGRAMFILES%\IronPython 2.7`